helgihaf/DnDSurvival/README.md

 * There are no negative HPs.
 When a character reaches 0 HP he/she is unconsious.
 * When at 0 HP and you take damage equal to or greater than you max HP you are dead.
 * When you start your turn at 0 HP you must make a death saving throw, once each turns.
 3 successes mean that you are stabilized, 3 failures means you are dead, whichever comes first.
 A roll of 1 means 2 failures, a roll of 20 means 2 successes.
-* Takin damage while unconsious equals 1 failed death saving throw.
+* Taking damage while unconsious equals 1 failed death saving throw.
 If the hit is critical then 2 failed death saving throws.
 All attacks within 5 feet of an unconsious creature are critical.
 * The best way to save a creature with 0 hit points is to heal it.
 Otherwise, stablize it.
 * Healing:
   * Healing spells (Cure wounds and a lot more https://rpg.stackexchange.com/questions/133286/what-spells-are-available-to-heal-characters-increase-their-max-hp-or-grant-te)